DICELab-NCSU/RMBL_survey_marks/README.md

 ## Suggested etiquette for mark use
 Only one base GNSS receiver can occupy a given mark at a time, creating the potential for conflict if multiple users want to use the same base location.
 For RMBL-established marks, we suggest that you communicate with the Science Director about your use plan.
 Depending on equipment setups, it may be possible for multiple researchers to use the same correction stream from a single base.
 For marks established by an individual, we suggest contacting that individual to coordinate use of the mark.
 In most cases, the individual established the mark for their use in a particular location for which other exisiting marks were unsuitable, and it is included under their name on the Current Research Map.
 If you have set a mark, please ask that it be included on the Current Research Map under your name for as long as you are actively using it.

 Conflicts can also arise if multiple bases are broadcasting RTK corrections on the same frequency.
 It's good practice to change the frequency your team uses to something different from the out-of-the-box default to minimize potential conflicts.
-The Science Director may have information on other researchers operating base stations near your research sites and may be able ot help facilitate coordination between teams.
+The Science Director may have information on other researchers operating base stations near your research sites and may be able to help facilitate coordination between teams.

 Longer term, there may be opportunites to set up a (semi)permanent base unit to broadcast corrections that cover a broad set of research sites with heavy demand for RTK.
 This will take a non-trivial amount of investment to set up and maintain.
 Alternatively, expansion of cellular data networks may allow wider use of new or existing web-based casters (e.g., [Mesa County RTVRN](https://www.mesacoumenty.us/departments-and-services/gis/gps-survey)).